romgrk/2d-geometry/README.md

 ### Why fork?

 The original library is **great** from a feature-set and mathematical point of view, but Typescript support is mediocre, and some very useful primitives are not available.
-This library also adds the very needed `Quadratic`, `Bezier` and `Path` (sequence of `Arc`, `Segment`, `Quadratic` and `Bezier`), which make working with SVG and Canvas a breeze.
+This library adds the very needed `Quadratic`, `Bezier` and `Path` (sequence of `Arc`, `Segment`, `Quadratic` and `Bezier`), which make working with SVG and Canvas a breeze.

-The original is also written in a way that's impossible to tree-shake for bundlers, so you pay for all the advanced mathematical features even if you don't use them.
+The original is also written in a way that's hard to optimize for JS engines, and impossible to tree-shake for bundlers.
 This fork will break API with a new major at some point to split some features (notably intersection & distance algorithms) and optimize bundle size.

 ## Installation